learn-co-students/nyc-web-033020/36-controlled-forms-plant-match/README.md

 ## Deliverables
 ### Core Deliverables
 While taking on each of the core deliverables, remember the essential elements of creating a controlled form.
 While you can make a form work in React without it being controlled, this is the right way to do it and something we're checking for.

-- When the user clicks on `Login` they're shown the `Login` component and the form it contains.
+- √ When the user clicks on `Login` they're shown the `Login` component and the form it contains.
-- - Make `Login` a fully controlled form.
+- √ Make `Login` a fully controlled form.
 When it submits, it should redirect the user to the plants view.
 There's some code to help you with the redirect.

-- On the plants view, when a user types into the search bar, the plants should be filtered.
+- √ On the plants view, when a user types into the search bar, the plants should be filtered.
 Consider where state should live for this controlled form and how to complete that filter.

 ### Advanced Deliverables
 If you get through all of the Core Deliverables, try your hand at the Advanced ones.
 - Make the `CreatePlantForm` a fully controlled form that accepts a `Common_Name`, `Scientific_Name`, and `img_name`.
 When submitted, it needs to persist the new plant to the backend and update the frontend pessimistically *without refreshing the page*.
 Make sure you post the data to the backend correctly formatted keys.

+- - make fetch POST request to plants api
+- - add plant to plant object array in App component

 - Add behavior so when a user logs in, it replaces the username in `App` state to the submitted username and updates the greeting.